Last Updated on August 30, 2023 by Matt Musico

 If you had to guess which hitters are currently at the top of the Blue Jays all time home run leaders list, who would you choose?
 One slugger in particular from the 1990s and early 2000s is safely at the top, while two of Toronto’s lineup stalwarts from their 2015 playoff squad are within the top five.

-Below, we’ll provide details on each of the hitters on the Blue Jays’ top-five career home run leaders, along with who makes up the remainder of the top 20.
+We’ll provide details on each of the hitters on the Blue Jays’ top-five career home run leaders below, along with who makes up the remainder of the top 23.

 Blue Jays All Time Home Run Leaders: Top 5